widdowquinn/pyani/docs/quickstart.rst

 2. Create database
 ^^^^^^^^^^^^^^^^^^

-``pyani`` uses a database to store genome data and analysis results.
+``pyani`` uses a local `SQLite3`_ database to store genome data and analysis results.
 For this walkthrough, we create a new, empty database by executing the command:

 .. code-block:: bash

     pyani createdb

 ..
 TIP::
-    This creates a new database in the default location (``.pyani/pyanidb``), but the name and location of this database can be controlled with the ``pyani createdb`` command, and specified in each of the subsequent commands.
+    This creates the new database in a default location (``.pyani/pyanidb``), but the name and location of this database can be controlled with the ``pyani createdb`` command (see the :ref:`pyani-createdb` documentation), and a particular database can be specified in each of the subsequent commands.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 3. Conduct ANIm analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We run ANIm on the downloaded genomes, by issuing the command:
+We can run ANIm on the downloaded genomes, by specifying first the directory containing the genome data (here, ``C_blochmannia``)then the path to a directory which will contain the analysis results (``C_blochmannia_ANIm`` for this walkthrough.

+We also provide a name for the analysis (``--name``, for later human-readable reference), with optional files defining labels for each genome to be used when plotting output (``--labels``) and a set of classes to which each genome belongs (``--classes``) for downstream analysis.:

 .. code-block:: bash